MadMatcher/MadLib/docs/installation-guides/install-cloud-based-cluster.md

 - PYSPARK_DRIVER_PYTHON tells the driver which Python interpreter to launch your application with.
 - PYSPARK_PYTHON tells each executor which Python interpreter to run tasks under.

-Or, if you want to add make sure these instructions are applied each time you submit a Spark job, run the following commands:

-On the master node:
+If you use the above command, you will need to run those two commands every time you start a new terminal session.
+If you would prefer to avoid this and always have Spark use the Python virtual environment's Python interpreter, run these two commands on the master node:

 ```
 echo "export PYSPARK_DRIVER_PYTHON=/home/ubuntu/madlib-venv/bin/python3" >> /home/ubuntu/spark/conf/spark-env.sh
 echo "export PYSPARK_PYTHON=/home/ubuntu/madlib-venv/bin/python3" >> /home/ubuntu/spark/conf/spark-env.sh
 ```
+Since these two commands write the configuration to the file "spark-env.sh", you do not need to run these commands every time you start a new terminal session.
+You only need to run them one time on the master node.

 If you installed virtual environment or spark in different paths than those above, you will need to modify your instructions like so:
 ```